RascalTwo/CodewarScripts/docs/README.md

 npm run download-clan-stats
 ```

+If you wish to only flatten your downloaded clan stats into a single once-a-day JSON file, you can use the `--only-flatten` argument.

+***

+#### API

+An API for this information was [recently added](https://github.com/codewars/codewars.com/discussions/2710), containing the same information but with 100 users listed per page - a great improvement over the current 15.

+Unfortunately as of writing, I haven't been able to use it for half of the pages, therefore it's only usable via the `--use-api` argument, when it becomes stable I will make it default.

 ### Estimate Honor & Score

 Attempt to calculate using only publicly-available information, therefore requires no credentials.